Report an Academic Concern about a Student

 - Providing regular check-ins as needed for academic advising, degree planning, problem solving and navigating campus processes

 - Receive and direct concerns regarding students with more extensive needs

-- Facilitate communication between campus groups and the student
+- Facilitate communication between campus partners and the student

 - Provide follow up as needed and appropriate

 When you complete an Academic Concern Report, you can expect that the case management coordinator will review and assess the report.
 Students will be contacted via email and/or phone with encouragement to speak with an advisor around any support, referrals, resources, or information needed to consider their options and next steps.

 NOTE RE: COVID-19 -- If you become aware of a student whose academics have been (or will be) impacted by the COVID-19 outbreak, please check the Academics and Classes FAQs related to the coronavirus and follow normal procedures to resolve the issue(s).
 If you and/or the student need additional support from advising case management after you have followed standard protocol, please complete the report above to explain the situation and barriers for the student.

 If you are connected with a student exhibiting concerning behaviors that are non-academic (examples include suicide concern, adjustment issues, financial or food insecurity, personal health or wellness, bias or harassment concerns), please file a report with the Dean of Students Office.Report Concern

 Dean of Students Office